 /etc/hostname is not conflicting, then reconfigure your email server.
 On Debian use

 You can check that your SMTP banner is properly configured with this tool: https://mxtoolbox.com/diagnostic.aspx

 Domain Keys Identified Mail lets you claim responsibility for the emails you send by digitally signing them.
 This is done in your mail server configuration.

-Create test account with the main email providers you will be sending to (you can check the stats of your user base) then using the campaign prevue screen to manually send a test message to each of these test accounts.
+Create test accounts with the main email providers you will be sending to (you can check the stats of your user base) then using the campaign preview screen to manually send a test message to each of these test accounts.
 Does it arrive?
 In the Inbox or in the Spam folder?

-You can also send a test message to a service like http://www.mail-tester.com/ - This is great for pointing out problems like misconfigured SPF records (see below).
+You can also send a test message to a service like http://www.mail-tester.com/ - This is great for pointing out problems like misconfigured SPF records.

 Created by • Last edit by on Aug 14, 2019